vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

     Upsert(ctx context.Context, record Record) (int64, error)
     GetTransaction(ctx context.Context, record ...Record) (tx *gorm.DB, err error)

+    // Create a DB table for the given struct.
+Enables RLS in it if it is multi-tenant.
+    // Generates Postgres roles and policies based on the provided role mapping and applies them
+    // to the created DB table.
+    // roleMapping - maps service roles to DB roles to be used for the generated DB table
+    // There are 4 possible DB roles to choose from:
+    // - READER, which gives read access to all the records in the table
+    // - WRITER, which gives read & write access to all the records in the table
+    // - TENANT_READER, which gives read access to current tenant's records
+    // - TENANT_WRITER, which gives read & write access to current tenant's records.
     Register(ctx context.Context, roleMapping map[string]dbrole.DbRole, records ...Record) error
     Reset()